Blog

 Common video aspect ratios and where to use them

-Depending on the purpose of the video content and the platform where you’ll upload it, you might need a different aspect ratio.
+Depending on the purpose of the video and the platform where you’ll upload it, you might need a different aspect ratio.

 The following aspect ratios are also the most common aspect ratios for engaging videos: